-Julius Wagenheim of San Diego, one of the College’s first trustees, gave the initial group of reference books to the Library.
+Julius Wagenheim (1866-1942) of San Diego, one of the College’s first trustees, gave the initial group of reference books to the Library.
 Over the years, the Library has been fortunate to receive many generous gifts of rare books and funds.
-Giving credit to all honors would be difficult: however, some of the significant collections are described below.
+Some of the library’s significant collections are described below.

 - The Ida Rust Macpherson Collection, established in 1936, is the earliest collection on women at any U.S. women’s college.
 These more than 3,000 volumes by and about women are predominantly primary, published source materials, diaries, letters, journals, memoirs, and autobiographies.
 The Collection’s holdings of manuscripts of women of literary and historical significance continues to grow.
 Represented are Marie Corelli, Elizabeth Barrett Browning, Eva LeGallienne, Marianne Moore, May Sarton, and Gertrude Stein.
 The Macpherson Collection features about 170 women’s periodicals from the late 18th century to the present.
 Particularly notable is the extensive collection of women printers and book designers from the earliest printed books to the work of contemporary book artists.
 With the exception of the work of women printers, which is shelved in the Rare Book Room, the Macpherson Collection is housed in two small rooms on the lower level.